mikemaccana/outdated-browser-rework/README.md

  - on iOS devices, users will be asked to visit the Settings app and upgrade their OS.
  - On Android devices, users will be directed to Chrome in Google Play.

-It's tested all the way from IE11 to IE6.

-This module does not need jQuery.

 #### Options